clojure-emacs/cider/doc/using_the_repl.md

 #### Auto-scrolling the REPL on Output

-By default if the REPL buffer contains more lines than the size of the (Emacs) window, the buffer is automatically re-centered upon completion of evaluating an expression, so that the bottom line of output is on the bottom line of the window.
+By default, if the REPL buffer contains more lines than the size of the (Emacs) window, the buffer is automatically re-centered upon completion of evaluating an expression, so that the bottom line of output is on the bottom line of the window.